Congruences of 5-secant conics and the rationality of some admissible cubic fourfolds: Rationality of cubics in C14 via congruences of 5-secant conics

 Any other 5-secant conic to $S_{14}$ passing through $p$ and belonging to $\mathcal H$, which is necessarily irreducible by the generality of $p$, would determine another point of intersection of $D_p$ (and a fortiori of $\langle D_p\rangle$) with $W$, which is impossible because $\deg(W)=8$.
 Thus $S_{14}$ admits a congruence of $5$-secant conics parametrized by a rational variety $\mathcal H$ birational to $S^{(2)}$.
-In particular, each cubic hypersurface containing $S_{14}$ is rational by Theorem \ref{criterion}.